Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Path leading to AHI

 In our taxonomy, this branch is still considered as human-centered AI because the studies in this category are still framed based on human intelligence as a reference model.
-For instance, although AlexNet \cite{krizhevsky2017imagenet} is inspired by the visual cortex and its layered functional structure, designed to mimic human visual perception and processing, the proposed optimization algorithm backpropagation (also referred as back-prop) is not necessarily human-inspired; it is more inspired by how computational constraints shape and efficiently utilize resources, along with mathematical convenience such as sticking to the same set of weights/coefficients in both forward and backward passes \cite{xiao2018biologically}.
-In fact, back-prop is considered to be an optimization method which spreads information across all parameters of the neural network making the network less modular \cite{hintze2023detecting} (also see Section \ref{SectionMod}).
-Hence one can argue that the development of AlexNet is not necessarily categorized as human-inspired but rather neuroscience-inspired at the very high-levels of abstraction subject to SoTA silicon hardware constraints and explainability.
+For instance, although AlexNet \cite{krizhevsky2017imagenet} is inspired by the visual cortex and its layered functional structure, designed to mimic human visual perception and processing, the proposed optimization algorithm Back-Propagation (BP) is not necessarily human-inspired; it is more inspired by how computational constraints shape and efficiently utilize resources, along with mathematical convenience such as sticking to the same set of weights/coefficients in both forward and backward passes \cite{xiao2018biologically}, {and yet works exceptionally well in practice}.
+In fact, BP is an optimization method which spreads information across all parameters of the neural network making the network less modular \cite{hintze2023detecting}.
+Hence the development of AlexNet is not necessarily categorized as human-inspired but rather \textit{neuroscience-inspired} at the very high levels of abstraction subject to SoTA silicon hardware constraints and explainability.